pcit-ce/pcit/docs/api/repo/activate.md

 ## Activate

-This will activate a repository, allowing its tests to be run on KhsCI.
+This will activate a repository, allowing its tests to be run on PCIT.

 | Method  | URL                                                |
 | :-----  | :------------------------------------------------- |